TokenTiming: A Dynamic Alignment Method for Universal Speculative Decoding Model Pairs: Preliminaries

 \paragraph{Speculative Decoding (SD)} Let $\mathcal V_d$, $\mathcal V_t$ denote the vocabularies of draft model $M_d$ and target model $M_t$ respectively.
 SD accelerates autoregressive generation by letting $M_d$ propose $K$ tokens $\mathbf D=(d_1,\dots,d_K)$ in one shot; $M_t$ then verifies them in a \emph{single} forward pass and rolls back at the first rejection.
 The expected speed-up is $\mathbb E[\gamma+1]$ where $\gamma\in[0,K]$ is the number of accepted tokens.
 Crucially, standard verification assumes $\mathcal V_d=\mathcal V_t$ so that each draft token $d_i$ can be directly verified by $M_t$.

 \paragraph{Standard Speculative Sampling} Speculative sampling enables \textit{lossless} acceleration by verifying multiple tokens in parallel.
 Let $p(t)$ denote the probability assigned by the draft model to token $t$, and $q(t)$ the corresponding probability under the target model.
-A proposed token $t$ is accepted with probability $\min\!\Bigl(1,\; \frac{q(t)}{p(t)}\Bigr)$,otherwise it is rejected and a new token is sampled from the adjusted target distribution.
-This acceptance rule guarantees that the final output distribution remains identical to the target model’s distribution.
+A proposed token $t$ is accepted with probability $\min\!\Bigl(1,\; \frac{q(t)}{p(t)}\Bigr)$, otherwise it is rejected and a new token is sampled from the adjusted target distribution.
+This acceptance rule guarantees that the final output distribution remains identical to the target model's distribution.

-\paragraph{Vocabulary Mismatch} When $\mathcal V_d\neq\mathcal V_t$\footnote{Appendix \ref{sec:appendix_vocab_stats_en} demonstrates detailed statitics of Vocabulary Mismatch}, the draft token sequence $\mathbf D$ cannot be directly interpreted by $M_t$: the same surface form may be tokenised differently (e.g.\ \texttt{"Scaling"} $\to$ one token in $\mathcal V_t$ but \texttt{"Scal"+"ing"} in $\mathcal V_d$), and normalisation rules make re-encoding non-invertible, so the proxy sequence $\mathbf t$ can diverge sharply from $\mathbf D$, collapsing the accept rate.
+\paragraph{Vocabulary Mismatch} When $\mathcal V_d\neq\mathcal V_t$\footnote{Tab. \ref{tb:result_main_fullwidth} demonstrates detailed statistics of Vocabulary Mismatch by intersection ratio.}, the draft token sequence $\mathbf D$ cannot be directly interpreted by $M_t$: the same surface form may be tokenised differently (e.g.\ \textbf{``Scaling''} $\to$ one token in $\mathcal V_t$ but \textbf{``Scal''+``ing''} in $\mathcal V_d$), and normalisation rules make re-encoding non-invertible, so the proxy target token sequence $\mathbf t$ can diverge sharply from $\mathbf D$, collapsing the accept rate.